 • Students will learn models for how to find and interpret primary source materials, and then use them to build and confirm an engaging, thoroughly researched story.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Phil Corbett (associate managing editor for standards, The New York Times), Alan Schwarz (reporter and Pulitzer Prize nominee, The New York Times), Christina Goldbaum (immigration reporter, The New York Times), Natalie Kitroeff (reporter, The New York Times), Justin Elliott (reporter, ProPublica) and Nabiha Syed (former Vice President of Legal and Associate General Counsel, BuzzFeed).
+• Previous guest speakers include: Phil Corbett (associate managing editor for standards, The New York Times), Alan Schwarz (reporter and Pulitzer Prize nominee, The New York Times), Christina Goldbaum (immigration reporter, The New York Times), Natalie Kitroeff (reporter, The New York Times), Justin Elliott (reporter, ProPublica) and Nabiha Syed (former Vice President of Legal and Associate General Counsel, BuzzFeed).

 Please note: All information is subject to change at the discretion of The School of The New York Times.